 - Interpretation skills- Dietitians need to take complex scientific information and it into an accessible diet for clients.
 Dietitians that work for big companies use this same information and create new food products out of it.
 Professionals who can read, understand, and interpret research data are better able to communicate that information clearly and provide context for laypeople.

 - Organizational- Dietitians often work with a numerous amount of clients.
 In order to manage all these clients, dietitians must be organized.
 This is done through careful records, staying on top of routine administrative takes and managing their time.
-One dietitian working at a long term care center could have to manage meal plans for over 10 people!
+One dietitian working at a long term care centre could have to manage meal plans for over 10 people!

 Author: Veronica Hislop – Veronica is a recent FoodGrad working as Quality Assurance Technician at a snack food company.
 She graduated with a Chemistry degree at Ryerson University and has a passion for bringing awareness to sustainability in the food industry.
 When Veronica is taking a break from her food endeavors you will find her at home reading a great novel and playing with her cats.